WCRP-CMIP/obs4MIPs/index.md

 Obs4MIPs is a project of the World Climate Research Programme's [Earth System Modelling and Observations (ESMO)](https://www.wcrp-esmo.org/projects-and-panels).
 The [obs4MIPs Steering Group](SteeringGroup.md) is working closely with the [CMIP International Project office](https://wcrp-cmip.org/cmip-governance/project-office/).

+If you have an observational gridded data product that you would like to register for inclusion in obs4MIPs, please complete the inclusion proposal form at [https://bit.ly/obs4MIPs-submit](https://bit.ly/obs4MIPs-submit).

 Discussions are underway to revamp obs4MIPs with a priority to make products more readily available.
 If you would like to be involved please contact us and let us know (see mailing list address below).